snapserv/action-autotagbot/README.md

 on:
   push:
     branches:
       - master
     paths:
       # This would not be necessary, as AutoTagBot skips already tagged versions
       # It is however desirable to not trigger this workflow if not required
       - package.json

 jobs:
-  AutoTagBot:
+  auto-tag-bot:
+    name: AutoTagBot
     runs-on: ubuntu-latest
     steps:
       - name: Check out repository
         uses: actions/checkout@v2

-      - name: Tag new versions using AutoTagBot
+      - name: Release new versions using TagBot
-        uses: snapserv/action-autotagbot@v1.0.0
+        uses: snapserv/action-tagbot@master
         with:
           api_token: '${{ secrets.GITHUB_TOKEN }}'
           source_file: 'package.json'
           version_pattern: '"version"\s*:\s*"(?<version>[0-9.]+)"'
 ```

 Please make sure to use `actions/checkout` before this action, as